paulsinclair51/briteTest/scripts/Branch_Management_Scripte.md

 This directory contains utility scripts for managing Git branches with consistent naming conventions and detailed logging.

+Copyright (c) 2026 Paul Sinclair.
+SPDX-License-Identifier: MIT.
+For license details, see LICENSE in the repository root.

 ## Scripts

 ### mkbranch - Create a new branch